 Where will you intern?
 Internships are based in our Washington, DC office.
 Remote or web-based internships are not currently available.

 When do internships take place?
 New applications are reviewed three times a year, roughly in line with the academic calendar.
 Interviews are conducted in the one to two months before each internship term begins.
 These terms are generally from September to December, January to April and May to August.

 Are the internships full-time or part-time?
 Internships are customized to individual interns' schedules.
 Most internships are 2 or 3 full days per week for 3 to 4 months.
-Based on your individual circumstances and availability, full time internships may be available.
-The internship program is currently unpaid.
-Many participants who are not currently enrolled in school choose to work part time alongside a part-time internship.
+Based on your individual academic schedule and availability, full time internships are available.
+The internship program is unpaid.
+Many participants who are not currently enrolled in school choose to work part-time alongside a part-time internship.

 What is expected of you as an ACORE intern?
 As an ACORE intern you expected to work with ACORE staff to identify, define and pursue a project of interest that will form the core content of you work at ACORE.
 Some interns know what project they want to pursue before starting; others define the project after arriving at ACORE.
 The core project or projects are designed to help you gain specialized knowledge in one area of the renewable energy industry.
 Most interns will spend 50% of their total time at ACORE focused on their core project.
 In addition to the project, you are expected to delve into the information resources provided to you by ACORE staff to gain a broad based understanding of the industry.